WSUCptSCapstone-S25-F25/-cereo-fullstackapp-/README.md

 ### Running the Application Locally

-Ensure the following are installed:
+Before running the application, ensure the following are installed:
 - Python 3.12 or higher
 - Pip (for backend dependencies)
 - Node.js (enables npm commands)
 - PostgreSQL 17

+If you want to directly downloading the application and run it, follow the steps below:

+1. Download the ZIP file by clicking on `Download ZIP` option.
+2. Extract the zip file named `-cereo-fullstackapp--main.zip`.
+3. Open your the folder where you extract the zip, navigate to directory `/LivingAtlas1-main`.
+4. Right click anywhere in that directory, select `Open in Terminal` option.

+Now you can follow the steps in the following sections to start the frontend or the backend.

 #### Starting the Frontend
+1. Navitage to `/client`.
+In terminal, you can simply enter `cd ./client`
-1. Navigate to `/client` and open a terminal.
+2. Navigate to `/client` and open a terminal.
-2. Run `npm install` to install dependencies.
+3. Run `npm install` to install dependencies.
-3. Start the frontend with `npm start` (runs on port 3000).
+4. Start the frontend with `npm start` (runs on port 3000).

 #### Starting the Backend
 1. Open a terminal and go to `/backend`.